eldoy/d8a/README.md

     is: 'object',   // Must be an object
     is: 'array',    // Must an array
     is: 'email',    // Must be an email address
+    is: 'url'       // Must be a URL
     is: 'undefined' // Must be undefined
-    is: 'url'       // Must be a URL
+    is: 'null'      // Must be null

+    // Can have multiple types
+    is: ['string', 'number']

+    // isnt is the opposite of is
+    isnt: 'null'    // Must not be null
   }
 }
 ```